-- Ongoing political support for our local bushfire recovery initiatives remains to be seen following the closure of the Bushfire Recovery Hub in Mallacoota and the potential for budget cuts which may impact initiatives funded but not commenced. - Structural changes to economy post the bushfires and COVID-19 could be advantageous to Mallacoota and District. - Our climate is changing resulting in a harsher fire-weather climate, less cool season rainfall and more extreme rainfall and sea-level events. - The potential for insurance costs to become untenable or for homes to be uninsurable if we do not adapt our planning and building to account for future disasters. - There are numerous ways we can 'build back better' to future proof our homes and infrastructure. - COVID-19 has changed the way we work, play, and connect.
+- Political support for our local bushfire recovery initiatives remains strong. - Structural changes to economy post the bushfires and COVID-19 could be advantageous to Mallacoota and District. - Our climate is changing resulting in a harsher fire-weather climate, less cool season rainfall and more extreme rainfall and sea-level events. - The potential for insurance costs to become untenable or for homes to be uninsurable if we do not adapt our planning and building to account for future disasters. - There are numerous ways we can 'build back better' to future proof our homes and infrastructure. - COVID-19 has changed the way we work, play, and connect.
 There are likely to be long term mental health issues arising from the twin disasters of the bushfires and COVID-19 restrictions. - Technological advances offer new opportunities for bushfire preparedness and combat and for broadening and diversifying our economy.